 Spiritual Director

 The Co-Founders of Light on the Hill are husband and wife, Lawrence Muscat and Alice McDowell.
-Alice is the Spiritual Director.
+Alice is the Spiritual Director and retreat guide.

 Alice McDowell holds a PhD in theology from Fordham University and has taught religious studies at Ithaca College for 18 years.
 She has trained with energetic healers, humanistic and transpersonal psychologists, Sufi guides, and Christian contemplatives, and has guided people in their personal and spiritual journeys for over 30 years.
 She draws upon her diverse training and life experience to help others awaken to their true selves.